shenwei356/csvtk/doc/docs/usage.md

   -f, --fields string                       select only these fields. e.g -f 1,2 or -f columnA,columnB
                                             (default "1")
-  -F, --fuzzy-fields                        using fuzzy fields, e.g., -F -f "*name" or -F -f "id123*" -g, --gnr-field string                    select a field for a group-specific record number {gnr}
+  -F, --fuzzy-fields                        using fuzzy fields, e.g., -F -f "*name" or -F -f "id123*" -g, --group strings                       select field(s) for group-specific record numbering,
-  -h, --help                                help for replace -i, --ignore-case                         ignore case -K, --keep-key                            keep the key as value when no value found for the key
+                                            including {gnr}, {enr}, {rnr}.
+Please use the same field type (field number or column name) with the value of -f/--fields -h, --help                                help for replace -i, --ignore-case                         ignore case
-      --key-capt-idx int                    capture variable index of key (1-based) (default 1) --key-miss-repl string                replacement for key with no corresponding value
+      --incr-enr int                        increment number when using {enr} in replacement (default 1) --incr-gnr int                        increment number when using {gnr} in replacement (default 1) --incr-rnr int                        increment number when using {rnr} in replacement (default 1) -K, --keep-key                            keep the key as value when no value found for the key --key-capt-idx int                    capture variable index of key (1-based) (default 1) --key-miss-repl string                replacement for key with no corresponding value